Hydraulic Calculation Examples

 Hydraulic calculation for EN 12854 High Hazard roof system

-The model has 412 pipes, 30 loops and 31 operation heads (K80 min pressure of 0.5 Bar), FHC calculated this systems in 0.06 seconds.
+The model has 412 pipes, 30 loops and 31 operation heads (K80 min pressure of 0.5 Bar), FHC calculated this system in 0.06 seconds.

 Storage tank protected with a foam pourer system designed to NFAP 11

-The number of foam chambers is determined by the tank diameter for a fixed cone or open top tank and the flow rate can be calculated by multiplying the area by the required density.
+The number of foam chambers is determined by the tank diameter for a fixed cone or open top tank, and the flow rate can be calculated by multiplying the area by the required density.

-With the above information we can now proceed to start the hydraulic calculation for the systems but instead of using a sprinkler or head as the output devices we can specify in FHC the required flow rate and pressure which is required for each foam chamber on our system in the optional items section in the Project Data.
-When we calculate the hydraulic model in FHC we find that we will require a source duty of 2122 L/min @ 5.525 Bar.
+With the above information, we can now proceed to start the hydraulic calculation for the systems, but instead of using a sprinkler or head as the output devices, we can specify in FHC the required flow rate and pressure which is required for each foam chamber on our system in the optional items section in the Project Data.
+When we calculate the hydraulic model in FHC, we find that we will require a source duty of 2122 L/min @ 5.525 Bar.

 Hydraulic calculation for a fire hydrant system